alankrantas/micropython-BPIBIT/README.md

 pin = Pin(realGPIO, PIN.OUT)
 ```

-Available digital pins for output/input are 0-16 (of micro:bit); available analog pins for innput are 0-7, 10-12 (of micro:bit).
+Available digital pins for output/input are 0-16 (of micro:bit); available analog pins for input are 0-7, 10-12 (of micro:bit).
 Analog pins for output (PWM) are as same as digital ones.
 Of course, Pin 5 and 11 are already connected to button A/B and the buzzer is on Pin 0.

-Note: if you tur on ESP32's WiFi, only pin 1, 2 and 5 can be used as analog pins.
+Note: if you tur on ESP32's WiFi, only pin 1, 2 and 5 can be used as analog input pins.
 See [ESP32 Pinout Reference](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/) for more details.

 ### Servo Control